Three Things My Mother Had

 box and book are near but the boy is far away.

-He had no dreams or treasures or hopes of his own
+He had no treasures or dreams or hopes of his own

 and couldn't wait forever for someone else's someday.